BA (Hons) Games Art and Technology

 *Please note that the offering of optional modules in individual Film Schools, in any given academic year, will be subject to the availability of resources and sufficient student interest.

-This module serves as the final step in preparing you for a career in the games industry.
-It encourages critical self-evaluation of your personal learning journey and industry engagements thus far, drawing on evidence from your entire student experience.
 You will explore concepts and theories of personal and professional development to assess your readiness for work.
 You will have the opportunity to engage with specialised workshops, facilitated by industry experts and informed by our extensive industry connections, to provide valuable knowledge and help you develop the skills needed to launch your career.
-The culmination of this module is the creation of a portfolio or showreel that showcases your talent and effectively communicates your unique professional identity.

-This module delves into the techniques used to convey narratives within game worlds, focusing on how game professionals utilize environments to tell stories.
-Through this study, you’ll gain an understanding of how space, objects, and level design collaborate to create narratives that can be both explicit and implicit.
-By the end of the course, you will have a solid grasp of how to use the environment as an effective medium for conveying story elements, enhancing player immersion, and elevating the overall gaming experience.
+By the end of the module, you will have a solid grasp of how to use the environment as an effective medium for conveying story elements, enhancing player immersion, and elevating the overall gaming experience.

-This module will enable you to apply the skills and knowledge that you have gained during your studies at BIMM University and produce an extended piece of work exploring your creative practice.
+Apply the skills and knowledge that you have gained during your studies at BIMM University and produce an extended piece of work exploring your creative practice.
 You will generate a project idea then extend and develop this project through to completion.

 Many people in the creative technology sector go on to work in freelance roles or have ambitions to set up their own businesses.
 This module will look at key business examples of how that works, how you can access funding and what good management of people looks like.
 Participants will be expected to create a high-level business plan for a future business.